scikit-build/cython-cmake/README.md

-If the `LANGUAGE` is not given, and both `C` and `CXX` are enabled globally, then the language will try to be deduced from a `# distutils: language=...` comment in the source file.
-It is an error if it cannot be deduced.
+If the `LANGUAGE` is not given, and both `C` and `CXX` are enabled globally, then the language will try to be deduced from a `# distutils: language=...` comment in the source file, and C will be used if not found.

 This utility relies on the `DEPFILE` feature introduced for Ninja in CMake 3.7, and added for Make in CMake 3.20, and Visual Studio & Xcode in CMake 3.21.